Avaiga/taipy-doc/docs/manuals/userman/gui/pages/navigate/index.md

 # Using the `on_navigate` function

 The `on_navigate` function allows for custom control over navigation, such as redirecting users based on conditions.
-T

 See more information for [*on_navigate*](../../callbacks.md#navigation-callback).